Schmaltz’s shootout winner lifts Coyotes over Sabres

 Jack Eichel and Jeff Skinner scored for Buffalo (9-2-2), which had won four of five.
 Carter Hutton made 41 saves.

-Both teams had prime scoring opportunities in overtime.
-The Sabres hit the post twice, and Arizona’s Clayton Keller nearly found himself with an empty net after Hutton mishandled the puck.
+“We got off to a good start, things seemed to be ticking well.
+And then our energy level, we seemed to be digging deep the whole rest of the game,” Sabres coach Ralph Krueger said.
+“We fell back on our heels.”

-The Sabres got off to a solid start, using their speed to find openings in the offensive zone.
 Eichel opened the scoring with his seventh goal 3:31 into the game, ripping a hard power-play shot from the left circle after a Sabres faceoff win.

 Skinner made it 2-0 when he finished a terrific give-and-go sequence.
 Marcus Johansson got the puck back to Skinner, who converted a one-timer for his seventh goal at 11:16.